-Inoculated carrier: See EN 866-1.
+Inoculated carrier: See BS EN 866-1:1997 'Biological systems for testing sterilizers and sterilization processes: General requirements'.

 Installation test: Series of checks and tests performed after installation of the WD in the place of use.

 Load: A collective term used to describe all the goods equipment and materials that are put into a WD at any one time for the purpose of processing it by an operating cycle.